OpenTelemetry#

 $ TANGO_TELEMETRY_ENABLE=on python -c "import tango"

-OpenTelemetry packages not available:
+PyTangoUserWarning: OpenTelemetry SDK packages are not available:

-Install the packages you need.
+Install the packages you need,

 How to run a device server that emits telemetry#